klauseduard/under-over-models/chapters/03-organizational-models.md

 control systems, organizations can develop the minimally sufficient complexity needed to leverage AI capabilities while maintaining coherence, adaptability, and human agency.
-This cybernetic approach to organizational design represents not just an engineering challenge but a theoretical reimagining of how human and artificial intelligence can combine to create systems with emergent capabilities greater than either could achieve alone (as explored in [research on AI-human collaboration in science](https://www.nature.com/articles/s41586-023-06221-2)).
+This cybernetic approach to organizational design represents not just an engineering challenge but a theoretical reimagining of how human and artificial intelligence can combine to create systems with emergent capabilities greater than either could achieve alone (as explored in research on AI-human collaboration in science by Strickland et al., [2023](https://www.nature.com/articles/s41586-023-06221-2)).

 While these theoretical principles provide valuable foundations for understanding AI-augmented organizational design, organizations also need frameworks for implementation testing.
 The following section explores emerging theoretical approaches that could translate these concepts into research-based organizational models that balance appropriate complexity with adaptability.